Lindau Nobel Laureate Meetings: Initial idea and establishment (1951)

 The two physicians Franz Karl Hein and Gustav Wilhelm Parade from Lindau, a small town located on the Bavarian shore of Lake Constance, conceived the idea of organising a scientific meeting to bring together German researchers and physicians with Nobel laureates.
-They convinced Count Lennart Bernadotte af Wisborg, a member of the Swedish Royal Family and proprietor of nearby Mainau Island, to call upon his good connections to Sweden's Nobel Committee to support the undertaking.
-The first meeting, subsequently held in 1951, was dedicated to the fields of medicine and physiology and was attended by seven Nobel laureates, among them Adolf Butenandt and Hans von Euler-Chelpin.
+They convinced Count Lennart Bernadotte af Wisborg, a member of the Swedish royal family and proprietor of nearby Mainau Island, to call upon his good connections to Sweden's Nobel Committee and Nobel institutions to support the undertaking.
+The first meeting, subsequently held in 1951, was dedicated to the fields of medicine and physiology and was attended by seven Nobel laureates, among them Adolf Butenandt, Henrik Dam and Hans von Euler-Chelpin.
 After the success of the initial meeting, the scientific scope was broadened to include the other two natural science Nobel Prize disciplines chemistry and physics.
 Thus, a mode of annually alternating disciplines for the meetings was established.

 1954–2000

 In 1954, the Council for the Lindau Nobel Laureate Meetings was founded and henceforth established as the organising committee of the meetings.
 Count Lennart was appointed as first president of the Council.
 Also in 1954, the concept of inviting students and young scientists to the meetings was introduced.
 This step was seen as a measure to add additional value for society to the meetings.
 Among the young scientists participating that year were also students from Eastern Germany.

 While originally conceived by Hein and Parade as a European meeting of scientists, the Lindau Nobel Laureate Meetings slowly but steadily became more international.
 In the beginnings, only students from Lake Constance's bordering countries Germany, Switzerland, and Austria attended but year after year new nations began to send representatives.
 Since 2000, each Lindau Meeting is attended by young scientists from between 80 and 90 or even up 100 countries.

-In 1987, Count Bernadotte resigned from his position as president of the Council due to health reasons and his wife, Countess Sonja Bernadotte af Wisborg, took over.
+In 1987, Count Bernadotte resigned from his position as president of the Council for reasons of age and his wife, Countess Sonja Bernadotte af Wisborg, took over.